The-going/evlproject/content/core/kernel-api/_index.md

 regular Linux driver model.

-Dovetail is in charge of routing the system calls received from applications to the proper recipient kernel, either EVL or the main one.
-As mentioned earlier when describing the [everything-is-a-file]({{% relref "core/_index.md#everything-is-a-file" %}}) mantra EVL implements, only I/O transfer and control requests have to run from the out-of-band context (i.e. EVL's real-time mode), establishing and managing the underlying file channel from the regular in-band context is just fine.
-Therefore, the execution flow upon I/O system calls looks like
+Dovetail is in charge of routing the system calls received from applications to the proper recipient, either the EVL core or the host kernel.
+As mentioned earlier when describing the [everything-is-a-file]({{% relref "core/_index.md#everything-is-a-file" %}}) mantra, only I/O transfer and control requests have to run from the out-of-band context (i.e. EVL's real-time mode), creating and dismantling the underlying file from the regular in-band context is just fine.
+Therefore, the execution flow upon I/O system calls looks like this:
-this:

 ![Alt text](/images/oob_calls.png "Out-of-band I/O handling")